monarchreach/tip-calculator-cash/app/system-architecture.md

 4. **API Access** - Provide calculator functionality as an API for third-party use

-The Tip Calculator Hub is a fully static site built with Next.js using Static Site Generation (SSG).
+The Tip Calculator Tool is a fully static site built with Next.js using Static Site Generation (SSG).
 All pages are pre-rendered at build time and served from a CDN.
 The calculator functionality runs entirely client-side using React and JavaScript.

 ## Component Interaction Flow